Assignment 3: String Formatting

 These three functions of the printf family each accept the same type of input strings and formatting codes, but differ slightly in how they are called or where the output is written.

 Any ordinary characters in the input string are copied unchanged to the output string.
-Where the input string contains formatting codes, these are placeholders for values to be inserted in the output string.
-For each formatting code, the requested conversion is applied to the associated argument and then written to the output string.
+The formatting codes in the input string are placeholders for values to be inserted.
+For each formatting code, the requested conversion is applied to the argument and written to the output string.

 %c single character